nxp-imx/meta-nxp-connectivity/README.md

  - ot-ctl: OpenThread Border Router ctrl tool
  - otbr-web: OpenThread Border Router web management daemon

+<a name="imx-mpu-platform"></a>

+# i.MX MPU Matter platform

+We currently support 3 i.MX MPU platforms, which are the i.MX93 EVK, the i.MX8M Mini EVK, and the i.MX6ULL EVK.
+For more details, please refer to the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

+<a name="How-to-build-the-Yocto-image"></a>

 # How to build the Yocto image with integrated OpenThread Border Router

-Prerequisites

 The following packages are required to build the Yocto Project: